 From Pepsi to Gucci, over the years we’ve seen both successful marketing campaigns and failed marketing campaigns.
 As marketing as evolved, campaigns have also evolved with influencer marketing campaigns becoming more and more popular with brands due to the successful return of investment they create.

 Here are some of the best marketing campaigns from recent years that stand out to us:

 At a time when political and social tensions all around the world are at a peak, journalism becomes all the more important.
 People turn to the news in search for the news, and the truth.
 This campaign by The New York Times depicts journalism in a new light.

 The video ads were first aired during the Academy Awards to an audience considered to be receptive to the message they were portraying, and from there the campaign gained positive feedback and shares from viewers.

-A particularly positive thing about this campaign?
-It didn’t excessively push the brand, it aimed to change the idea of journalism as a whole and not just the work of The New York Times.
+A positive aspect about this marketing campaign and a reason of why it was a great marketing campaign was it didn’t excessively push the brand.
+The message of the marketing campaign was to change the idea of journalism as a whole and not just the work of The New York Times.